 HARP 3.0 would also allow more lenders to compete for the business.
 A recent study by Amherst Securities Group found that lenders charged their own existing customers much more in interest than they charged new customers.
 More than 50 basis points more, in fact an amount big enough to represent between $2.5 and $5 billion per year in revenues to lenders.

 You know (caution, side tracking!) just when you feel you are completely blind to online advertising you hit a banner ad that mysteriously catches your attention.
-Just saw an awesome advert for a competent boxing gear shop.
+Just saw an awesome advert for a tip-top family dentist in West Edmonton.
 I'm thinking they ought to get the mention 🙂 Alright, sorry folks, returning to it.

 So who might benefit from the passage of HARP 3.0?